CHIRANTH2488/133_148_159_179_Inventory_Management_System/README.md

 1) **Create a Docker Network**: Manually create a Docker network to host the RabbitMQ container.
 This network will facilitate communication between the RabbitMQ container and other services.
 Command :  docker network create rabbitmq_network
-2) **Start RabbitMQ Container**: Launch a RabbitMQ container on the created network using the command : docker-compose up -d rabbitmq for example :  docker run -d --name rabbitmq --network rabbitmq_network -p 5672:5672 -p 15672:15672 rabbitmq:3-management This command starts the RabbitMQ container in detached mode (-d), allowing it to run in the background.
+2) **Start RabbitMQ Container**: Launch a RabbitMQ container on the created network using the command : docker-compose up -d rabbitmq.
+For example :  docker run -d --name rabbitmq --network rabbitmq_network -p 5672:5672 -p 15672:15672 rabbitmq:3-management
+This command starts the RabbitMQ container in detached mode (-d), allowing it to run in the background.

 # Building the Dependencies